Pest Control CostPest Control PricingPest Control

 Are There Extra Fees to Know About?

-Inspection fees: Some companies charge $75–$150 for inspections; others offer free inspections with a quote.
+Inspection fees: Some companies charge $75–$150 for inspections; others include the inspection with a written estimate.
 Ask upfront.

 Emergency/same-day service: Most companies add $50–$150 for same-day scheduling.